richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>D) Automatic tuning

 ### Question 7
 You manage an Azure SQL database that includes a column holding confidential data.
-You must record every time this column’s values are retrieved and retain those audit entries for 365 days.
+You must record every time this column's values are retrieved and retain those audit entries for 365 days.

 Which three configurations should you enable?
 <br>A) Enable Azure SQL auditing and send logs to an Azure Storage account
 <br>B) Add extended properties to the column
 <br>C) Turn on Advanced Data Security (Microsoft Defender for SQL) on the server
-<br>D) Apply a sensitivity label of “Highly Confidential” to the column
+<br>D) Apply a sensitivity label of "Highly Confidential" to the column
 <br>E) Enable Azure Entravanced Threat Protection (Microsoft Defender for Cloud Recommendations)

 ### Question 8